pedrolopes951/Bjj_Tournament/README.md

 # Bjj Tournament

-C++ Program which reads from file "Tournament.txt" the name of the players and organizes them in to division.
+C++ Program which reads from file "Tournament.txt" the name of the players and organizes them in to divisions.